c7rishi/BAMBI/cran_comments.md

 * Ubuntu release 18.04, R 3.5.3

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE on Ubuntu 18.04, but not in local Windows 10 nor in win-builder.
-The NOTE was on the size of installed package:

-* checking installed package size ...
-NOTE installed size is  5.3Mb sub-directories of 1Mb or more: libs   4.8Mb

 # BAMBI v2.1.0